CosmicScale/PSBBN-Definitive-English-Patch/README.md

 - **mkfs.exfat (exfatprogs 1.2.2)** from [exfatprogs](https://github.com/exfatprogs/exfatprogs)
 - `binmerge.py` from [binmerge](https://github.com/putnam/binmerge)

-All libraries and utilities are open-source and used in accordance with their respective licenses.
+**All libraries and utilities are open-source and used in accordance with their respective licenses.**

+**Thanks:**
+- [Bucanero](https://github.com/Bucanero) for compiling the ARM64 binaries
+- Everyone on the [SAS/UMCS Team](https://ps2homebrewstore.com/thanks/) for their ongoing work on the [PS2 Homebrew Store](https://ps2homebrewstore.com/)
+- Special thanks to [pcm720](https://github.com/pcm720) for patching `osdboot.elf` to bypass the CRC security check